 Being caught up in the tumult of back-to-school activities can be extremely distracting; even just dropping off our children or picking them up can require a significant adjustment after the lazier summer months.
 That's why drivers need to focus even harder on what matters most in school zones: keeping our children safe from car wrecks.
 Sadly, just gettting to and from school poses a real danger for children of all ages.

+South Carolina is one of the most lethal states for car-pedestrian crashes, according to a 2019 study.
 According to AAA, more school-age pedestrians are killed in crashes right after school, from 3-4 p.m., than at any other time.
 And it's not just elementary schoolers.
 Tweens and teens are equally vulnerable, especially since so many of them are now plugged into smartphones or texting as they walk.
 One study showed teens aged 15-19 accounted for half of all child pedestrian deaths.
 The National Highway Transportation Administration reports the greatest danger for the 23 million children who ride the bus is approaching or leaving the bus.
 Not riding it.

 Here some tips on safe driving as we go back to school in Spartanburg, Greenville, Union, and Cherokee counties: